 Can I bring my cough medicine or nose spray in my hand luggage?

-Yes, provided these items are in containers not more than 100mls and presented in a one litre transparent bag separately at the passenger security screening point.
+Yes, provided these items are stored within your cabin baggage at passenger security screening point.
 If these items are not essential for use during your flight we strongly recommend that you pack them into your checked in luggage.

 What about passengers that need medicines, dietary foods or baby food in liquid form?

-The new EU aviation security regulations allow some exemptions to the restrictions.
-These include essential medicines and dietary requirements in liquid form, for example baby-food or food for people on special diets.
+Passengers can bring essential medicines, or baby food and dietary requirements in liquid form.
 Passengers are allowed to bring these items to the screening points in the quantities that they need during their trip, please ensure they are stored within your cabin baggage.

 However, as a safeguard, passengers may be required to demonstrate that the product is real medicine or special food, and not something less innocent.